sboursault/training/README.md

 ```

+_How E2E tests fits in the dev process?_

+_User Story ➜ Acceptance criterias ➜ Automated tests ➜ Validates the new features ➜ Regression test suite AND living documentation_

 ---
 👌 __WHAT WE'VE LEARNED__

+  - Cypress runner in action with execution logs and chrome inspector
+  - Mocha api (before, beforeEach, describe, it)
+  - Cypress api (visit, get, click, should, and)
+  - CSS selectors based on class and data-test-id
+  - Introduction to retryability (Timeout to find elements)
+  - Introduction to test isolation (basket is automatically emptied betwin tests)
   - Use page object to avoid code duplication and facilitate reading
   - Create a typescript object
   - Continuously polish your test code